thelovearinze/safe-paste/README.md

 **Stop feeding sensitive data to public LLMs.**

 SafePaste is a client-side utility that automatically sanitizes text before you paste it into tools like ChatGPT, Claude, or DeepSeek.
-It runs 100% in the browser—no data is ever sent to a server.
+It runs 100% in the browser, no data is ever sent to a server.

 ## Live Demo
 [**Click here to use SafePaste**](https://thelovearinze.github.io/safe-paste/)